ComputationalIntelligenceGroup/ggmsim/README.md

 # Simulation of Gaussian graphical models

-This repository contains the files for replicating the experiments described in the papers
+This repository contains the files for replicating the experiments described in the papers:

-- Córdoba I., Varando G., Bielza C., Larrañaga P. A partial orthogonalization method for simulating covariance and concentration graph matrices.
-Proceedings of Machine Learning Research (PGM 2018), vol 72, pp. 61-72, 2018.
+- Córdoba I., Varando G., Bielza C., Larrañaga P. A partial orthogonalization method for simulating covariance and concentration graph matrices. _Proceedings of Machine Learning Research_ (PGM 2018), vol 72, pp. 61-72, 2018.
-- Córdoba I., Varando G., Bielza C., Larrañaga P. Generating random Gaussian graphical models, arXiv 2019.
+- Córdoba I., Varando G., Bielza C., Larrañaga P. Generating random Gaussian graphical models, _arXiv:1909.01062_, 2019.

-They are concerned with four methods:
+The experiments are related with the analysis of four methods for sampling partial correlation matrices, possibly constrained by an undirected graph:
 - The traditional diagonal dominance method, implemented in many software packages, and also in `gmat::diagdom()`.
 - Partial orthogonalization (Córdoba et al. 2018), implemented in `gmat::port()`